 A number of luxurious old villas are scattered around the park.
 The most famous (for being part of the setting of Roman Polanski's "The Ninth Gate" starring Johnny Depp) is Challet Biester, with dark conic rooftops and Gothic windows.

-Another remarkable building is the fantasy "Palace of the Millions," part of the Regaleira Estate.
-Built at the close of the 19th century in Gothic, Manueline and Renaissance styles, it sprouts turrets and towers.
-It is surrounded by a garden filled with mythological and esoteric symbols -- statues of gods, mysterious wells, ponds, and grottoes.
+Another remarkable building is the fantasy "Palace of the Millions," part of the Regaleira estate, or Quinta da Regaleira.
+Built at the close of the 19th century, in Gothic, Manueline and Renaissance styles, it sprouts turrets and towers.
+It's surrounded by a garden filled with mythological and esoteric symbols -- statues of gods, mysterious wells, ponds, and grottoes.
 The highlight is an almost supernatural tunnel staircase that symbolizes death leading into a "Garden of Eden," symbolizing "rebirth" or the entrance to Heaven.
 You are free to look around unguided, although the option of a guided tour is worth taking to get the full flavor of the place.

 Almost opposite Regaleira is the elegant 18th-century Seteais Palace.
 A superb arch joins the palace's two wings, which were restored in 1955 and turned into a luxurious hotel with rooms containing crystal chandeliers, murals and antique furnishings.
-From the gardens (the site of the annual "Noites de Bailado" festival in August with dance and ballet performances by top international names) is a magnificent view of the surrounding countryside and Pena Palace.
+From the gardens is a magnificent view of the surrounding countryside and Pena Palace.

 Further down the road is the exotic Monserrate Palace and its romantic subtropical gardens.
-This palace was bought by Francis Cook and rented by William Beckford, and is now under renovation with plans to turn it into a museum.
+This palace was bought by Francis Cook and rented by William Beckford, and now stands as a museum.
 It combines the Gothic and Moorish styles with some Italian inspiration (the dome was modeled on the Duomo in Florence), and the gardens are a fabulous dreamscape of waterfalls and flora ranging from roses and conifers to tropical tree ferns, and at least 24 species of palms.